Underground storage tank (UST) systems

 In Minnesota, there are about 18,000 regulated underground storage tanks (USTs) currently in use.
 The Underground Storage Tank Program was created to help prevent contamination caused by leaking tanks.
 The program focuses on technical assistance and compliance to achieve this objective.

-What Tank Owners Need to Know about the New UST Rules
+What Tank Owners Need to Know about the UST Rules — Aug.
+2010

-What Tank Contractors Need to Know about the New UST Rules
+What Tank Contractors Need to Know about the UST Rules — Aug.
+2010

 USTs which contain petroleum or hazardous materials are subject to the MPCA’s design and operating rules for USTs.
 Tank appurtenances such as piping and dispensers are also covered.
 Definitions in the rules are found at Minnesota Rules, Chapter 7150.0030.